Why Are Anabolic Steroids Illegal?

 However, several years later and after numerous clinical trials, anabolic steroids’ side effects are now better established (2).

-Consequently, this has led to an FDA ban of many anabolic-androgenic steroids, with them being classed as schedule III controlled substances.
+Consequently, this has led to an FDA ban on many anabolic-androgenic steroids, with them being classified as Schedule III controlled substances.

-Thus, any person caught in possession or selling anabolic steroids can be issued with a hefty fine or/and prison time (determined by the local laws).
+Thus, any person caught in possession of or selling anabolic steroids can be issued a hefty fine and/or prison time (determined by the local laws).

 Thus, a judgment has been made that if a person has a medical need for an anabolic steroid, the benefits of that drug outweigh the risks (when under medical supervision).
 But the general public is forbidden from taking the same substances.